fusion809/fusion809.github.io-old2/_drafts/SS/05-terminals.md

 {% include Links/image.html image="Konsole-purple-tab-colour.png" width="1000px" float="none" description="Konsole showing the purple/pink tab highlighting.
 Note, how the first tab with its title starting with <code>...09@brenton-pc</code> is coloured purple/pink, this indicates that it has unread output" %}

 #### Rating(s)
 {% include_relative TE-ratings.html availability="10.
-Comes preinstalled on the KDE edition of Sabayon and available from the Entropy Store." customizability="9." sru="8." features="9." overall="9" gist="b03ca0f3e5e6b961ed19" %}
+Comes preinstalled on the KDE edition of most major Linux distributions and is available from the official package repositories of the majority of distributions." customizability="9." sru="8." features="9." overall="9" gist="b03ca0f3e5e6b961ed19" %}

 ### LXTerminal
 {% include Links/image.html image="LXTerminal-0.2.0.png" description="LXTerminal 0.2.0 running under Moksha" width="1000px" float="none" %}
 {% include Links/links.html package="lxde-base/lxterminal" program="LXTerminal" link="http://wiki.lxde.org/en/LXTerminal" %} is a terminal emulator that is part of the core applications suite of LXDE.
 It uses the GTK+2 toolkit and while lightweight still has a few of the features that more advanced terminal emulators like Konsole boast.
 These include: ability to customize keyboard shortcuts and fonts (although a custom colour scheme is not permitted).

 #### Rating(s)
-{% include_relative TE-ratings.html availability="8, available in the Entropy Store but not preinstalled on any official Sabayon edition." customizability="8" features="8" sru="9." gist="74f4c3c54450760623d2" overall="8" %}
+{% include_relative TE-ratings.html availability="10.
+Comes pre-installed ." customizability="8" features="8" sru="9." gist="74f4c3c54450760623d2" overall="8" %}

 ### MATE Terminal
 {% include Links/image.html image="MATE-Terminal-1.8.1.png" description="MATE Terminal 1.8.1 running under MATE" width="1000px" float="none" %}